-This game is designed specially for helping you and your new students to know them better and to faster memorize their names in first lessons.
+This game is designed specially for helping you and your new students to learn and memorize their names as well as to get them to know better in first lessons.

 Skills: Speaking, Listening